andre-j3sus/ist-meic-notes/2nd-semester/sec/03-broadcast-primitives.md

   * Faulty processes - `f`
   * `N = 3f + 1` - number of processes
   * `Q = 2f + 1` - size of the quorum

+### Byzantine Reliable Broadcast

+Specification:

+The first 4 properties are the same as the ones for the Byzantine Consistent Broadcast, with the addition of:

+* **Totality**: if some message is delivered by any correct process, every correct process eventually delivers a message.
+  * Totality + Consistency are equivalent to Agreement of the Reliable Broadcast in the crash fault model.